 Ever wondered why Bumble sometimes chooses a photo you'd never pick as your primary image?
 It's all thanks to the Best Photo feature, which rotates and analyzes your top three pictures based on the swipes they receive.
 By recording how users interact with each photo, Bumble's algorithm decides which one sparks the most right swipes, aiming to put your most attention-grabbing image in that first, eye-catching slot.

-In this guide, we’ll reveal how Bumble’s system determines the “best” picture in 2025, delving into the hidden factors and technical criteria it uses.
-You’ll learn why some photos thrive, how to arrange your images for maximum impact, and what to do when Bumble’s choice doesn’t align with your gut feeling.
+This article breaks down how Bumble's system determines the "best" picture in 2025, the hidden factors and technical criteria it uses, why some photos thrive, how to arrange your images for maximum impact, and what to do when Bumble's choice doesn't align with your own judgment.

 The Big Picture: Why Photo Selection Matters